jithujoshyjy/Cliver/SPEC.md

 Abstract types have no values associated with them they are merely there for building the type hierarchy.<br/>
 But however they can have a structural type definition.<br/>
-An abstract type can inherit from other abstarct type.<br/>
+An abstract type can inherit from another abstarct type.<br/>
 Subtyping is only possible with Abstract types.
-The root abstract type is the DataType.<br/>
+The root abstract type is DataType.<br/>
 Concrete types have one or more data constructors associated with them.
 All data constructors are publically accessable values.
 ```julia
 # abstract type decalration